-Unfortunately, I have yet to master making Denny's copycat pancakes.
-But, I have been able to get a great deal of other tasty pancakes recipes perfected and this is one of the many to come.
+I love pancakes.
+It's true.
+I have been able to get a great deal of tasty pancakes recipes perfected, and this is one of the many to come.

 With this momma not being remotely close to a morning person, we often have pancakes for dinner instead.
 If we do have morning pancakes, it's as simple of a recipe as I can get (or a boxed mix) simply because I don't have a grasp on reality in the mornings, haha.
 (Or at least until after my coffee sets in).